nstockton/mushclient-mume/README.md

 #### Aliases
 * leader [name|clear]  --  Manually set or clear the leader.
 * fs  --  Follow self.
 Stops you from following someone.
-* autogroup  --  Turn automatic grouping of players when their raise their hand on or off (defaults to off).
+* autogroup  --  Turn automatic grouping of players when they raise their hand on or off (defaults to off).
 * autoride  --  Turn automatic riding or leading when the leader rides or leads on or off (defaults to on)
 * lt [text]  --  Tell the leader a message.
 * lp  --  Protect the leader.